numpy/numpydoc/doc/format.rst

   real
   imag
   x : float
-      The X coordinate
+      The X coordinate.
   y : float
-      The Y coordinate
+      The Y coordinate.

 In general, it is not necessary to list class methods.
 Those that are not part of the public API have names that start with an underscore.